MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Conclusions and Opportunities

 \section{Conclusions and Opportunities}

-As AI systems permeate everyday life, the ability to understand moral dimensions becomes not just valuable but essential.
+As AI systems permeate everyday life, the ability to understand moral dimensions becomes essential.
 In this paper, we introduced the first framework for multimodal moral interpretation, advancing our understanding of ethical content across visual and textual media.
-The key contributions and take away lessons are as follow:
+The key contributions and takeaway lessons are as follows:

-\textbf{MoralCLIP.} The MoralCLIP embedding space moves us toward AI systems capable of recognizing, and eventually reasoning about, moral dimensions grounded in moral foundations theory.
-Our results reveal that explicit moral supervision outperforms implicit approaches, strongly indicating that moral understanding requires explicit guidance rather than emerging naturally from general vision-language training.
+\textbf{MoralCLIP.} The MoralCLIP embedding space moves us toward AI systems capable of recognizing, and eventually reasoning about, moral dimensions grounded in Moral Foundations Theory.
+Our results reveal that \textit{explicit} moral supervision outperforms \textit{implicit} approaches, strongly indicating that moral understanding requires explicit guidance rather than emerging naturally from general vision-language training.
 The framework enables bidirectional cross-modal moral understanding, highlighting opportunities for richer moral text analysis beyond simple descriptive captions.

-\textbf{V\&L alignment with MFT.} Overall, our results demonstrate that our moral training approach aligns the embedding space with morally-relevant dimensions, enabling alignment with moral content rather than superficial visual traits.
+\textbf{V\&L alignment with MFT.} Overall, our results demonstrate that our moral training approach aligns representations with morally-relevant dimensions, enabling recognition of moral content rather than superficial visual traits.
 While this doesn't solve all aspects of moral understanding, it represents a meaningful shift in what the model attends to.
 This reorientation toward moral dimensions represents progress in developing multimodal systems capable of moral reasoning, highlighting the potential of value-aligned embedding spaces for future advances in this domain.
+Future work could further explore moral similarity metrics beyond the Jaccard index that better capture nuanced relationships between moral foundations that discrete set overlap measures cannot fully represent.

+\textbf{Weak Labeling.} While our automated labeling approach via the \emph{Visual Moral Compass} enables scalable dataset creation, it introduces potential noise compared to expert annotation.
+However, our human evaluation study demonstrates that our classifier achieves reasonable agreement with human annotators across most moral foundations.
+Additionally, our approach leverages SMID's expert-validated annotations as the foundation for training the \emph{Visual Moral Compass}, ensuring our automated labels build upon established moral ground truth.
+Even so, future work would benefit from direct human moral annotation of visual and textual content.

 \textbf{Cultural and Demographic Bias.} While MFT posits that its five moral foundations are universal across cultures, it also acknowledges that different groups prioritize them differently.
 Despite SMID's use of thousands of annotators to ensure demographic diversity, the final dataset aggregates these annotations into single moral labels, effectively averaging out cultural variation in moral judgment.
 This aggregation approach enables stable training labels but erases variation in moral interpretation.
 This bottleneck appears particularly complex to handle within current annotation frameworks, as preserving cultural diversity would require maintaining multiple, potentially conflicting labels for the same content, fundamentally changing how we approach both dataset construction and model training.